 Christopher Nolan is arguably the most critically acclaimed filmmaker on the planet.
-The director of the likes of Inception and Dunkirk has reached audiences young and old, casual and committed, with his unique blend of spectacle and philosophy being imparted on recognisable franchises like The Dark Knight Trilogy as well as original offerings of the thriller and blockbuster realm.
+The director of the likes of Inception and Dunkirk has reached audiences young and old, casual and committed, with his unique blend of spectacle and philosophy being imparted upon recognisable franchises like The Dark Knight Trilogy as well as original offerings of the thriller and blockbuster realm.

 In this edition of Ranked, we at The Film Magazine are breaking down all of Christopher Nolan’s feature releases to rank the films of one of the world’s most recognisable directors from worst to best in terms of artistic merit, public perception and critical reception.

-Follow @thefilmagazine on Twitter.
+Follow @thefilmagazine on X (Twitter).

-11. Following (1998)
+12. Following (1998)

 Christopher Nolan’s debut feature Following (1998) is as identifiably Nolan as his most expensive and expansive work.
 It is shot on film stock, brought to life by a narrative taking place across three timelines, and is focused on assessing the role of man and his position in the world.

 A feature debut made on a relatively shoestring budget was never going to make for the ultimate representation of the director’s vision for cinema, but Following (1998) does offer an intriguing first glimpse of a filmmaker on the precipice of a history-making career, this characteristically mind-altering, Tarkovsky and Bergman-inspired piece being an interesting and challenging start to a filmography that would go from strength to strength.